EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I started with my blog project and made a git repository.
 * Challenges you faced - Cloning git project to computer.
 * Tasks for tomorrow - Start building the blog.

+## Day 85

+* Project you are working on - Udacity front end nano degree (blog project).
+* Progress today - Today I built the main structure for the blog and started to design the theme.
+* Challenges you faced - Centering the title so it sits on the middle of the page
+* Tasks for tomorrow - Finish the hero section.